amaan784/hpml-final-project/README.md

 ### C. Datasets

 The scenarios are hand authored and committed under [`src/scenarios/local/`](src/scenarios/local/).
 The image assets they reference are not all committed, only a representative subset that lets the harness smoke test without external downloads.
-Source, license, and size for each of the four datasets are summarized in §2 above.
+Source, license, and size for each of the four datasets are summarized in Section 2 above.

 The calibration corpus is generated programmatically.